 Pat Boran has conducted writing workshops throughout Ireland and has represented Ireland at poetry and literature festivals across Europe.
 Over the years he has received a number of Arts Council Bursaries and travel awards and has received both the Patrick Kavanagh Award for Poetry and the US-based Lawrence O’Shaughnessy Poetry Award.

-Since 2015, and the publication of Waveforms: Bull Island Haiku, in which the poems are accompanied by the author’s own black and white photographs, he has been increasingly drawn to the possibilities presented by matching photographs and various other graphic forms with text.
-To that end he regularly publishes new PoemCards, and, since early 2020 he has published more than a dozen short poetry films to be found on this site and on YouTube.
+Since 2015, and the publication of Waveforms: Bull Island Haiku, in which the poems are accompanied by the author’s own black and white photographs, he has been increasingly drawn to the possibilities presented by matching images and various other graphic forms with text.
+To that end he regularly publishes new PoemCards, and, since early 2020 he has published more than a dozen short poetry films which have featured in online and traditional film festivals in many countries.

 Pat Boran is a member of Aosdána, the affiliation of creative artists in Ireland.